Team-Mole-Menace/whack-a-mole/README.md

 * Moles have invaded the garden; it is your duty to exterminate as many moles as you can in 30 seconds.

 ## How to play
-* The game starts when you enter your name
+* The game starts when you enter your name and choose your options
-* Click on the moles as they pop up
+* Click on the blue moles as they pop up.
+Each successful hit gains you one point.
-* Score increments with each successful mole hit
+* Don't click on a red mole!
+You'll lose a point.
-* Leaderboard will be displayed once the time runs out
+* Your score and the leaderboard will be displayed once the time runs out

 ## How to run
 * Clone the whole repository